Home Command line utilities Format USB drives In FAT32 Or NTFS Format In Arch Linux

 By sk

-Today, we will see how to format USB drives in FAT or NTFS file system in Arch Linux and its derivatives like Antergos and Manjaro Linux.
+Today, we will see how to format USB drives in FAT or NTFS file system in Arch Linux and its derivatives like EndeavourOS and Manjaro Linux.
 There are many GUI tools available to get this job done.
-However, some of you might wondering if there is any way to format the usb drives from command line.
+However, some of you might be wondering if there is any way to format the usb drives from command line.
 No worries!
 This tutorial will teach you how.
 The following are the two commands that I use throughout this guide to format the USB drives in FAT or NTFS format.

 1. mkfs.vfat